OmarIsmailAbdelrahman/Speaker-Diarization/README.md

 </p>

 ##### Language Model
-- Integrated a `5-gram` language model with the asr model.
+- Integrated a `5-gram` language model with the asr model and diarization.
+- We faced the same problem as phase 1, where we faced difficulty in adjusting the parameters so it resulted in worse speech to text results.
+- This could also be due to the dataset [[5]](#refrences) used to build the n-gram model not enough.
 ##### Challenges
 - sometimes the configuration require to be set hard-coded because the configuration is not always set the same across the system, example `enhanced_count_thres` is always set to 80.
 - Nemo NME-SC implementation sometimes returned wrong number of clusters: